 "The FTA seems unaware of the fact that most of the private companies are not interested in providing service in difficult urban areas," wrote Chris Peeples, president of AC Transit's governing board, in an e-mail encouraging East Bay officials and residents to oppose the regulation change.

-"It also seems to be unaware," he added, "that urban school districts around the country, but particularly in California, do not have
+"It also seems to be unaware," he added, "that urban school districts around the country, but particularly in California, do not have the millions of dollars it would take for them to operate their own bus service."

 Federal Transit Administration spokesman Paul Griffo said that because the regulation process is under way, the agency cannot address specific concerns such as those raised by AC Transit.